Comparing list-color functions of uniform hypergraphs with their chromatic polynomials: A lower bound of

-In this section, we always assume that $\hyh=(V,E)$ is a hypergraph with $n$ vertices and $m$ edges, $\eta$ is a bijection from $E$ to $[m]$, and $L$ is a $k$-assignment of $\hyh$.
-We shall first introduce some generalizations~\cite{Trinks14,wang20} of Whitney's broken-cycle theorem~\cite{Whitney1932} in terms of hypergraphs, and then do some preparatory work for comparing $P(\hyh,L)$ with $P(\hyh,k)$ in the next section.
+In this section, we assume that $\hyh=(V,E)$ is a hypergraph with $n$ vertices and $m$ edges, $\eta$ is a bijection from $E$ to $[m]$, and $L$ is a $k$-assignment of $\hyh$.
+We shall establish a lower bound for $P(\hyh,L)-P(\hyh,k)$ in Proposition~\ref{pp1-5}.

-Similar to the chromatic polynomial of a graph, by applying the principle of inclusion-exclusion, $P(\hyh,k)$ has the following expression: \aln{BC} { P(\hyh,k)=\sum_{A\subseteq E}(-1)^{|A|}k^{c(A)}. } Recall that the idea of Whitney's broken-cycle theorem for the chromatic polynomial of a graph is to reduce as many pairs of edge sets as possible in the summation of $(-1)^{|A|}k^{c(A)}$.
-Following the same idea, a broken-cycle theorem for $P(\hyh,k)$ has been established by Trinks in~\cite{Trinks14}.
+Similar to Whitney's expression for the chromatic polynomial of a graph in~\cite{Whitney1932}, the following expression for $P(\hyh,k)$ can also be obtained by applying the principle of inclusion-exclusion: \aln{BC} { P(\hyh,k)=\sum_{A\subseteq E}(-1)^{|A|}k^{c(A)}. } Recall that the idea of Whitney's broken-cycle theorem for the chromatic polynomial of a graph is to reduce as many pairs of edge sets as possible in the summation of $(-1)^{|A|}k^{c(A)}$.
+Following the same idea, a broken-cycle theorem for proper colorings of hypergraphs has been established by Trinks in~\cite{Trinks14}.
+A \textit{$\delta$-cycle} in $\hyh$ is defined to be a minimal edge set $F$ in $\hyh$ such that $e\subseteq V(F\setminus \{e\})$ for every $e\in F$.
+Clearly, in Figure~\ref{fig1}, the edge set of $\hyh_1$ is a $\delta$-cycle, while those of $\hyh_2$ and $\hyh_3$ are not.
+If $\hyh$ is a graph, then a $\delta$-cycle in $\hyh$ is actually a cycle.
+It is noteworthy that $\delta$-cycles may never exist in possibly many hypergraphs.